they | them

 It's not just about saying thank you to the artist, it's about sharing the creator info with everyone who comes in contact with the artwork.

-From a user perspective: if someone sees an artwork they like, they likely want to see more art like that, ie: they want to look for the creator.
+From a user perspective: if someone sees an artwork they like, they might want to see more art like that.
+Ie: they'll want to find the creator.

 By crediting artists, you're not just doing the bare minimum when it comes to respecting their work.
 You're also actively supporting them, by helping other people find them.
 It's good for business!